chrischow/wordle_solver/README.md

 > **Note:** We can actually remove seed words as a strategy component altogether if we apply the ranking algorithm in step 0 to the entire set of candidates to rank them.

-## A Proposed Wordle Bot
+## A Simple Wordle Bot

 ### Overview
-My proposed Wordle bot follows the broad strategy and implements the two other components of the strategy: the decision rules and a ranking algorithm for choosing words.
+My Wordle bot follows the broad strategy and implements the two other components of the strategy: the decision rules and a ranking algorithm for choosing words.

 The bot starts off with (1) a candidate set comprising all 12,972 accepted words, and (2) a solution set comprising all 2,315 solution words.
 It will repeatedly measure (1) against (2), and update them both in the course of each game.
 Note how this is inhuman: it has perfect memory of all words, and is able to perfectly distinguish between accepted words and solution words.
 It is also able to evaluate all possible scenarios (candidate vs. solution) one step ahead to choose the statistically optimal outcome.